aarlin/league-champion-cooldown/README.md

 Alexa Skill linked to amazon.developer and alexa account.

-Originally thought to use a pronunciation file to hold what I heard from Alexa but it is too naive...

-Shouldnt use a csv file to hold all pronunciations...
-Rather we should use a phonetic matching algorithm...
-Looks like jellyfish or fuzzywuzzy

-`pip install jellyfish`

-Constantly update csv file to add new pronunciation matches??
-Use in conjunction with library that finds closest match for champion name?

-Normalization of data before hand?
-Running time?
-O(n) based on champion names... compare each champion name with alexa pronunciation Compare with jaro distance?

 Edit json file to replace MonkeyKing with WuKong

-jellyfish.match_rating_comparison(s1, s2)

-Check the csv file first, then do match_rating_comparison if csv doesn't hold pronunciation...
-Then if that doesn't work, get all the champions that hold true, put in list a state "Did you mean: a.
-Veigar b.
-Vi ..."
-Store the result into csv file with the champion name

 Function should handle NoneType, to ask them again what is for {{ variable }}

 Use Alexa learn something to get sample responses if Alexa didn't hear correctly

-Theres an issue with csv file after deployment.
-If it keeps updating, how will I update zappa with a new champion json file without destroying the csv file (reverting it back to unupdated state?)

 Need to update LIST_OF_CHAMPIONS.txt and championFull.json